-Private schools have an application process and may choose to accept or deny students who apply.
+Private on nonpublic schools have an application process and may choose to accept or deny students who apply.

 Often students will need to fill out an application, write an essay (depending on age), provide reference letters, and complete an interview.